The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 This sentence haunted me for weeks.

-During my junior year, I decided to take Spanish as an elective.
-However, it was with no shortage of embarrassment that I had to introduce myself as a junior—amongst 20+ freshmen.
+I decided to take Spanish as an elective; however, it was with no shortage of embarrassment that I introduced myself as a junior—amongst 20+ freshmen.

 Every look of surprise became yet another hit to my self-esteem.
 Why is she taking Spanish 1?
-Is she just really bad at Spanish?
-In the worst moments, I even considered dropping the class.
+Is she that bad at Spanish?
+In my worst moments, I even considered dropping the class.

 I knew, however, that I couldn’t let my anxieties eclipse the rewards I would glean from learning a new language—I just had to own it.
 We were all conjugating ir and haber incorrectly anyway.
 What mattered most was that I was still trying.
 Who cared if I was older by a few years?